-The Company evaluates if an arrangement qualifies to be a lease as per the requirements of IFRS 16 adopted by EU.
+The Company evaluates if an arrangement qualifies to be a lease as per the requirements of IFRS 16.
 The Company uses significant judgement in assessing the lease term and the applicable discount rate.
 The Company determines the lease term based on the term mentioned in lease agreements.
-The renewal aspect has not been added to the lease term since the option to renew the lease lies with both the lessor and the lessee.
+The renewal aspect has not been added to the lease term since the option to renew the lease lies with both the lesser and the lessee.